ubernostrum/webcolors/docs/contents.rst

 .. function:: normalize_hex(hex_value)

-   Normalize a hexadecimal color value to a string consisting of a hash mark ("#") followed by six lowercase hexadecimal digits (what HTML5 terms a "valid lowercase simple color").
+   Normalize a hexadecimal color value to a string consisting of the character ``#`` followed by six lowercase hexadecimal digits (what HTML5 terms a "valid lowercase simple color").

    If the supplied value cannot be interpreted as a hexadecimal color